AyoubTadlaoui/AyoubTadlaoui/README.md

 [![Latest release](https://img.shields.io/badge/release-latest-7f1d1d?style=flat&labelColor=0a0a0a)](https://github.com/AyoubTadlaoui/npmguard/releases/latest)
 [![Listed in awesome-software-supply-chain-security](https://img.shields.io/badge/listed-awesome--supply--chain--security-3b82f6?style=flat&labelColor=0a0a0a)](https://github.com/bureado/awesome-software-supply-chain-security/pull/65)

 A native pre-install risk gate for npm.
 It blocks malicious and typosquatted packages before any lifecycle script runs.
-It also ships an MCP tool, so an AI coding agent (Claude Code, Cursor, Windsurf) gets a verdict before it installs anything.
+It also ships an MCP tool, so an AI coding agent (Claude Code, Cursor, Codex) gets a verdict before it installs anything.
 Written in Rust, and it lives outside npm on purpose.
 A gate that ships inside the thing it is guarding is not really a gate.

 ### [atlas-ragnarok](https://github.com/AyoubTadlaoui/atlas-ragnarok)